 Besides one only cursory study indicating alterations of the IM without using a next-generation sequencing approach and detecting elevated markers of BT being both somehow associated with the degree of liver damage (Lin et al., 2015), to our current knowledge these issues have not been carefully characterized in the setting of AIH, elsewhere.
 Moreover, in relation to culture- and solely PCR-based approaches, nowadays the complexity and diversity of the human IM could be defined in formerly unknown precision by next-generation sequencing methods such as amplicon pyrosequencing of the bacterial 16S rRNA gene (Huttenhower et al., 2012; Lozupone et al., 2012; Qin et al., 2010).
 Based on this, we combined a 16S rRNA survey of the IM containing gut microbiota with state-of-the-art computational biology approaches to investigate differences in the structure of fecal microbiota of individuals with AIH comparing to non-AIH hepatopathy controls as well as healthy individuals.
 Furthermore, we measured established BT markers (Brenchley and Douek, 2012; Koutsounas, 2015; Wang et al., 2015) and tried to link these data with the information of the IM.

-At the end, we turned our data perspective and looked at the found alterations in the context of LPTR as there is emerging data of relevant associations in this context (Heidrich et al., 2017; Loomba et al., 2017).
+Finally, we turned our data perspective and looked at the found alterations in the context of LPTR as there is emerging data of relevant associations in this context (Heidrich et al., 2017; Loomba et al., 2017).

 MATERIAL AND METHODS

-Study cohort and biomaterial sampling:
+Study cohort and biomaterial sampling

 During their clinical stay or outpatient visits, a total of 58 individuals (healthy, n=19; AIH, n=16; and non-AIH hepatopathy controls, n=23; for detailed information see Table 1) were enrolled into this study.
 Written informed consent was collected of all participants upon enrollment.
 A detailed questionnaire regarding general clinical and especially specific IM relevant informations (e.g. body-mass-index (BMI) status of antibiotics age status of immuno-suppressive therapy, and proton-pump inhibitor (PPI) medication) was answered of the participants.
 Individuals who received antibiotics within at least 1 month before study enrollment were excluded.